We answer common questions about travel plans disrupted by Covid-19.

 Travel plans affected by the coronavirus?
 Here’s what you need to know.

-Airlines are usually either re-scheduling or refunding passengers on cancelled flights.
+Airlines are either re-scheduling or refunding passengers on cancelled flights, or providing a credit.
 Your airline should contact you to advise what’s happening.

 If you booked through a travel agent, contact the agent.

 We think airlines should be offering refunds to customers where flights have been cancelled because of Covid-19.